ericgitangu/OA/dsa.md

 ### Fenwick Tree (BIT) (Advanced)

 Description: A Fenwick Tree (Binary Indexed Tree) is a space-efficient data structure that provides efficient methods for calculating prefix sums in a dynamic array.

+Data Structures Used:
+- Array/List as Primary Structure:
+  - Stores partial sums in a flat array format
+  - Uses 1-based indexing for simpler arithmetic
+  - Requires only O(n) space vs O(4n) for segment trees
+  - Enables O(log n) updates and queries through binary arithmetic
+  - More cache-friendly than pointer-based trees

+- Binary Number Properties:
+  - Leverages binary representation of indices
+  - Uses least significant bit (LSB) for tree traversal
+  - Each index i covers range of size LSB(i)
+  - Parent/child relationships implicit in binary form
+  - No explicit pointers needed between nodes

+Key advantages over other structures:
+- More memory efficient than segment trees
+- Simpler implementation than other range query structures
+- Cache-friendly array-based storage
+- Fast O(log n) updates and queries
+- No pointer overhead or complex tree maintenance

+Common applications:
+- Range sum queries in dynamic arrays
+- Cumulative frequency tables
+- Count of inversions in an array
+- Rectangle sum queries in 2D arrays
+- Dynamic ranking systems

-It uses a clever binary representation technique where each node stores partial sums in a way that allows updates and queries in O(log n) time.
-The tree is represented as a flat array where each index i is responsible for storing the sum of a range of elements determined by the rightmost set bit in i's binary representation.
-This makes it more memory efficient than a segment tree since it needs only n nodes instead of 4n.
-The structure excels at both point updates and range queries, making it ideal for scenarios requiring dynamic cumulative frequency tables or prefix sum calculations.
-The implementation uses bitwise operations (i & -i) to efficiently traverse the tree structure, where each node implicitly maintains a relationship with its parent and children through binary arithmetic rather than explicit pointers.
+The structure achieves its efficiency by using a clever binary representation technique where each index i is responsible for storing the sum of elements determined by its rightmost set bit.
+Updates and queries traverse the implicit tree structure using bitwise operations (i & -i) to efficiently move between levels.
+This binary arithmetic approach eliminates the need for explicit parent-child pointers while maintaining O(log n) performance.

 ```python
     class FenwickTree: